blaze308/codegate-backend/README.md

 ### Prerequisites

 - **Node.js** 18+
-- **Supabase Account** - Free PostgreSQL database with built-in features
+- **Database** - PostgreSQL database (can use Render PostgreSQL, Railway, or any PostgreSQL provider)
 - **npm** or **yarn**

 ### Installation